sugardayfox/awesome-job-search/phases/prepare.md

 ## If you believe preparation was hard

 Pop over to check out the vast expanse of the middle, grinding part we call [the hunt](hunt).

+---

+## Found anything you'd change or add here?

+See how you can [contribute](https://github.com/sugardayfox/awesome-job-search#how-to-contribute).